 - The axe has a long-lasting and durable design.

 - The axe is quite large.

 For persons who deal with medium to big sized timber logs on a regular basis, Fiskars has created the X25 splitting axe in the 28-inch range.
 It streamlines your work routine and frees up time for you to engage in other enjoyable pursuits.
 You’ll spend less time, exert less effort, and put less strain on your hands using this axe.

 Ideal for splitting logs ranging in size from medium to large.
 Designed to give you more one-strike splits with optimal efficiency.
-Like an aluminum baseball bat, the perfected balance and power-to-weight ratio enhances swing speed to multiply power.
+Like an aluminium baseball bat, the perfected balance and power-to-weight ratio enhance swing speed to multiply power.